hjm2217/ZI-HGT/Replication/README.md

 ## Utilities

-All of the functions used to preprocess and analyze data, build and analyze simulations, and in general get everything done for the project, are in one of the two files in this directory.
+All of the functions used to preprocess and analyze data, build and analyze simulations, etc. are in one of the two files in this directory.